-The Food Bank of Western Massachusetts works to feed neighbors in need and lead the community to end hunger in the four counties of Western Massachusetts (Berkshire, Franklin, Hampden, and Hampshire).
+The Food Bank of Western Massachusetts (FBWM) works to feed neighbors in need and lead the community to end hunger in the four counties of Western Massachusetts (Berkshire, Franklin, Hampden, and Hampshire).
 It supports 176 member food pantries, meal site and shelters, as well as its own 26 Mobile Food Banks, and 51 Brown Bag: Food for Elders sites.
 Recently furloughed and unemployed individuals are seeking support for themselves and their families, possibly for the first time.
-This summer, your neighbors are worried about how they will feed their kids as federal stimulus support winds down and there is no other relief in sight.
-Please support local families during an unprecedented time of need.Donate and learn more.
+Neighbors are worried about how they will feed their kids as federal stimulus support winds down and there is no other relief in sight.
+FBWM continues to support local families during an unprecedented time of need.Donate and learn more.

 Worcester County Food Bank

 Worcester County Food Bank (WCFB) provides food for people in need across Worcester County’s 60 cities and towns.
 Last year, WCFB and its network of 115 Partner Agencies distributed 7.2 million pounds of food to 89,185* people- enough food for approximately 115,385 meals per week.
-Contributions to WCFB encourage us in our efforts to support people struggling with hunger today while working towards creating hunger-free and healthy communities of tomorrow through sustainable and systemic solutions.Donate and learn more.
+WCFB continues efforts to support people struggling with hunger today while working towards creating hunger-free and healthy communities of tomorrow through sustainable and systemic solutions.Donate and learn more.